 Soon we came to a t-intersection in a saddle of the mountains.
 To the right led to the Queen Mother’s mountain estate which she had built in the 1960s to ween the local Hill Tribes away from opium cultivation to more “respected” crops.
 To the left led to Doi Tung.
 From this saddle I could see west into the wild countryside of Burma.
 The terrain was ripped with ridges and mountains as far as the eye could see.

 This area of the Thai/Burma border at the time was the locus of significant political strife.
-The Karen Hill Tribeslive on both sides of the border, and they were fighting for independence from the central Burmese government.
+The Karen Hill Tribes live on both sides of the border, and they were fighting for independence from the central Burmese government.
 These Hill Tribe guerrillas were often getting into fire-fights with the Burmese army in these mountains.
 These mountains were also host to a warren of secret smuggling routes used by Golden Triangle drug smugglers bringing their wares from Burma into Thailand.
 This of course resulted in Thai army rangers constantly patrolling the area.
 At times all three groups would take pot shots at each other.

-The road meandered up and down, twisting and turning for another 10 or so kilometers.
+The road meandered up and down, twisting and turning for another 15 or so kilometers.
 It was slow going with potholes and partial wash outs from past torrential rains.
 Since passing the village far below, we hadn’t seen another car and I didn’t expect we would as the road showed little signs of use.

-The same dead stillness that had surrounded me earlier when we stopped on the road was present here.
+The same dead stillness that had surrounded us earlier when we stopped on the road was present here.
 Nothing moved, not even the towering bamboo.
 And for no reason, when we spoke, we kept our voices low, just above a whisper.

-I was surprised to smell burning incense and even more surprised when I noticed an old woman praying at the alter.
+As we walked toward the stupas, I got a good look at the small, open air temple, a wat as they’re called in Thai.
+I was surprised to smell burning incense as we drew near, and even more surprised when I noticed an old woman praying at the alter.
 I had thought we were alone.
 The last car we passed along the road was a couple hours ago and there were no other cars parked nearby other than ours.
 I had no idea how this woman had gotten there.

 The three of us huddled close together and watched this woman for a moment.
 I shrugged my shoulders and told my wife and Benjobe that I wanted to investigate the stupas first.
-My wife said she would go over to the Wat and pray.
+My wife said she would go over inside the Wat and pray.
 Benjobe followed her.

 I looked over to the open-air Wat and saw my wife and Benjobe talking to the old woman.
 Not surprising as my wife will start up a conversation with anyone, especially in a setting like this.
 I walked over to see what was up.